simgrid/simgrid/docs/source/platform_reference.rst

 <config>
 --------

 Adding configuration flags directly into the platform file becomes particularly useful when the realism of the described platform depends on some specific flags.
 For example, this could help you to finely tune SMPI.
 Almost all :ref:`command-line configuration items <options_list>` can be configured this way.

-Each configuration flag is described as a :ref:`pf_tag_prop` whose 'id' is the name of the flag and 'value' is what it has to be set to.
+Each configuration flag is described as a :ref:`pf_tag_prop` whose ``id`` is the name of the flag and ``value`` is what it has to be set to.

 **Parent tags:** :ref:`pf_tag_platform` (must appear before any other tags) |br|
 **Children tags:** :ref:`pf_tag_prop` |br|